denoland/manual/npm_nodejs/std_node.md

 modules.
 These either replicate the functionality of the built-in or they call the Deno native APIs, returning an interface that is compatible with Node.js.

-The standard library provides modules for the the following built-ins:
+The standard library provides modules for the following built-ins:

 - [`assert`](https://doc.deno.land/https://deno.land/std/node/assert.ts)
   (_partly_)